neooblaster/TableJs/README.md

 );
 ````

-Result is the following Array :
+The Result is the following Array :

 ````js
 console.log(cameras);